DeliriumPulse/MegaBonk.Multiplayer/README.md

 ## Credits & Thanks

-- **You** – for trying out my first Megabonk mod and offering feedback while it evolves.
+- **You** – for trying out the mod and sending feedback while it evolves.
 - The broader Megabonk community for reverse-engineering tips, IL2CPP exports, and inspiration.
-- BepInEx, HarmonyX, LiteNetLib, and Steamworks.NET maintainers for the tooling that makes projects like this possible.
+- The BepInEx, HarmonyX, LiteNetLib, and Steamworks.NET maintainers for the tooling that makes projects like this possible.

-If you build something on top of this, please share screenshots or videos—I’d love to see the chaos you create.
+If you build something on top of this, please share screenshots or videos—we’d love to see the chaos you cook up.